OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 **Development Version Installation**

-To get a build of OpenMDAO's latest dev branch, you'll need to make sure you have git installed, so that you can grab the code.
-Once you have git, these commands should get you the latest dev branch:
+To get a build of OpenMDAO's latest dev branch, you'll need to make sure you have git installed, so that you can clone the OpenMDAO repository.
+Once you have git, these commands should get you the latest dev branch, and get it built and tested:

 Mac/Linux:

 ::

   #get source code of OpenMDAO
   git clone https://github.com/OpenMDAO/OpenMDAO-Framework.git
   cd OpenMDAO-Framework